 When it comes to MOA or Mil reticles, choose the one you are most used to.
 If you are new, you will have to learn your reticle so it isn’t that important which you get.
 If I were to make a suggestion, it would be to get the one that matches your windage and elevation adjustments.
 I personally prefer MOA reticles and adjustments.

 The last consideration is really only on scopes intended for ranged shooting and that is the style of adjustments you have.
 Most scopes have the standard adjustments that are under caps and are usually adjusted with a screwdriver or coin.
 These are fine for short range.

 When you begin to step up the distance, having tactical or target turret adjustments becomes more important.
 The ability to quickly account for bullet drop is vital to consistent accuracy.
 These are also much more fun to mess with if you are just shooting for fun.
 It’s a whole other shooting discipline and one that can bring a lot of enjoyment to your shooting.

-Our Top 6 Scope for M1a Recommendations:
+Top 6 Best Scope for M1a on the Market Reviews

 1 Vortex Optics Viper PST